bradpotts/multi-tenancy-warden/README.md

     mount Subengine::Engine, :at => '/'

 #### Step 4 - Constrain the routs you want secured
-All the routes you want to have multi-tenacy login functions goes in between the constraints block.
+All the routes you want to have multi-tenancy login functions goes in between the constraints block.

     constraints(Subengine::Constraints::SubdomainRequired) do
       # Routes Requiring Security & Multi-Tenancy Routes
     end

 #### Security and Login
-Uses Warden for Authetication
+Uses Warden for Authentication
-Authetication through Subdomain
+Authentication through Subdomain

 #### Account Data Management
 Sub-domain Restriction